gabrielsimoes/notes/books/you-dont-know-js.md

   - books
 ---

-# Notes on "You Don't Know JS" by Kyle Simpson

 The best way to understand and avoid language "gotchas" is by understanding what causes them.
 It's also a great book to learn how to optimize your JS programs with very little effort.